 Before we get started, we'll need to pick a provider and an indexer to use.
 There are many indexers and providers out there, I'll just be suggesting a few of them.
 I would encourage you to do your own research as well.

-Other providers I would recommend are:
+Two other providers I've used before and would recommend are:

-Recommended UseNet Indexers
+Recommended Usenet Indexers

 NZBGeek (Harvey's Pick)